SohaRatnam2005/interviewOS/README.md

-# InterviewOS
+# InterviewOS 🎯

-**InterviewOS** is a full-stack AI-powered interview preparation platform designed to help students and developers practice realistic technical and behavioral interviews, receive personalized AI feedback, and track their performance over time.
+**InterviewOS** is a full-stack AI-powered interview preparation platform that helps students and developers simulate realistic technical and behavioral interviews, receive AI-powered feedback, and track their interview performance over time.

-> 🚧 InterviewOS is currently under active development.

----

-## ✨ Features

-* 🔐 **User Authentication**

-  * Secure signup and login
-  * Password hashing with bcrypt
-  * Session-based authentication with Auth.js

-* 🎯 **Customized Interviews**

-  * Select target role
-  * Choose interview type
-  * Choose difficulty level
-  * Generate personalized interview sessions

-* 🤖 **AI-Powered Question Generation**

-  * Generates interview questions based on role, type, and difficulty
-  * Structured AI responses
-  * Powered by Groq

-* 💬 **Interactive Interview Sessions**

-  * Question-by-question interview experience
-  * Answer submission
-  * Interview progress tracking

-* 📊 **AI-Powered Evaluation**

-  * Answer scoring
-  * Personalized feedback
-  * Strengths and weaknesses
-  * Overall interview performance

-* 📈 **Performance Dashboard**

-  * Total interviews
-  * Completed interviews
-  * Average score
-  * Completion rate
-  * Recent interview history

-* 👤 **User-Specific Data**

-  * Each user sees only their own interviews
-  * Interviews are linked to authenticated users
-  * Protected server-side actions

-* 📄 **Resume Personalization**

-  * Planned support for resume-based interview questions
+Built with **Next.js, TypeScript, PostgreSQL, Prisma, Auth.js, and Groq**, InterviewOS combines a production-style full-stack architecture with AI features to create an end-to-end interview preparation experience.

 ---